-$$Y = \tilde{F}(K, q(h)L; t), \quad \frac{\partial \tilde{F}}{\partial t} > 0, \tag{9.2}$$
+$$Y = \tilde{F}(K, q(h)L, t), \qquad \frac{\partial F}{\partial t} > 0, \qquad (9.2)$$

-Generally the analyst would prefer a measure of human capital such that the quality of human capital is proportional to the stock of human capital, allowing us to write q(h) = h by normalizing the factor of proportionality to be 1.
+Generally the macroeconomic analyst would prefer a measure of human capital such that the quality of human capital is proportional to the stock of human capital, allowing us to write q(h) = h by normalizing the factor of proportionality to be 1.
 The main reason is that an expedient variable representing human capital in a model requires that the analyst can decompose the real wage per working hour multiplicatively into two factors, the real wage per unit of human capital per working hour and the stock of human capital, h.
 That is, an expedient human capital concept requires that we can write where \hat{w} is the real wage per unit of human capital per working hour.
-Indeed, if have under perfect competition we can write
+Indeed, if we have then, under perfect competition, we can write